frederic-perez/Cardiac-electrophysiology/glossary.md

 __diastole__ _n_ /daɪˈæstəlɪ/ The dilatation of the chambers of the heart that follows each contraction, during which they refill with blood.
 __diverticulum__ _n_ A pouch or sac branching out from a hollow organ or structure, such as the intestine. _Left atrial diverticulum._
 __drug-eluting stent__ [[Wikipedia]](https://en.wikipedia.org/wiki/Drug-eluting_stent)
+__duodecapolar catheter__ A type of diagnostic catheter used in electrophysiology procedures, particularly for mapping and recording electrical activity within the heart.
+Despite the name “duodecapolar,” which suggests 12 poles, these catheters typically have 20 electrodes, arranged in pairs to form 10 bipolar recording sites.
+The term “duodecapolar” is often misused; the correct term for a 20-pole catheter should be “icosapolar” or “eicosapolar.”
 __dyslipidemia__ _n_ An abnormal concentration of lipids or lipoproteins in the blood.
 __dysplasia__ _n_ Abnormal development or growth of tissues, organs, or cells.
 __dyspnea__ _n_ Difficulty in breathing, often associated with lung or heart disease and resulting in shortness of breath.
 Also called air hunger.